Stephan-Pe/React-Gulp/README.md

+# clone or download Repository

+$ npm install
-# Getting Started with Create React App
+## Getting Started with Create React App with Gulp

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).